minoplhy/filters/README.md

 ***Q : Why GitHub Actions not your own machine***

 ***A : Well, my country's economic is in the worst situation due to pandemic and other thing else .
-I'm afraid that someday i can't paid Hosting fee and forced to shutdown all my Hosting stuff . so, to reduce damage from that wrost case scenario . i'm trying to migrate some of my project's stuff to GitHub Actions, Heroku and somewhere else...***
+I'm afraid that someday i can't paid Hosting fee and forced to shutdown all my Hosting stuff . so, to reduce damage from that worst case scenario . i'm trying to migrate some of my project's stuff to GitHub Actions, Heroku and somewhere else...***